Tripartite National Strategic Plan 2012-2022

 A strong radiation oncology sector is indispensable for an effective cancer control strategy.
-Radiotherapy contributes 40% of cancer cures and will remain a vital component of cancer care.
+Radiation therapy contributes 40% of cancer cures and will remain a vital component of cancer care.

-Over half of all new cancer patients need radiotherapy.
+Over half of all new cancer patients need radiation therapy.
 Currently, access to radiation oncology services remains a problem for many Australian patients.
-At least 18,000 cancer patients will not receive potentially beneficial radiotherapy treatment in 2012.
+At least 18,000 cancer patients will not receive potentially beneficial radiation therapy treatment in 2012.
 This number will grow to 24,000 in 2022 if current issues are left unaddressed.

 To prepare Australia for the increasing cancer incidence, expansion of radiation oncology services should be enacted in a planned and sustainable way.
 ‘Planning for the Best: Strategic Plan 2012-2022’ charts a course of action to address the strategic issues important for the delivery of safe, high quality and accessible radiation oncology services.

 If you would like hard copies of the document or if you would like to share your views, please contact the Faculty of Radiation Oncology secretariat on firstname.lastname@example.org

 The Royal Australian and New Zealand College of Radiologists has received funding from the Australian Government Department of Health and Ageing for the Tripartite Committee to undertake a project to develop the Tripartite National Strategic Plan for Radiation Oncology (Australia).